 Touring the vineyards

-Less than two hours drive north of Sydney is one of Australia's best-known wine-growing terroirs, the Hunter Valley.
-Recognised for its rich agricultural land after European settlement, the area became the focus of an emerging wine industry in the 1820s.
-Now home to more than 150 wineries, the Hunter Valley draws visitors from around Australia and the world.
+Recognised shortly after European settlement for its rich agricultural land, the area quickly became the focus of an emerging wine industry in the 1820s.
+Now home to more than 150 wineries, the Hunter Valley continues to draw visitors from around Australia and the world.

 Hunter Valley Wine Tours

 Alternatively, you could book a wineries tour through an organised group tour, which will provide transport to a range of wineries and often provide more details during the trip from winery to winery.

-Tour guides run regular trips from Sydney and will also pick you up from accommodation across the valley.
+Tour guides also run regular trips from Sydney and will also pick you up from accommodation across the valley.
 Sydney tours primarily cover the Pokolbin and areas of the Lower Hunter Valley.
 However, pre-arranged tours will happily take in the Upper Hunter Valley region to include Singleton and Patterson.

 Although last minute bookings can be made, tour bookings are usually made in advance of the day so make sure to book early to avoid disappointment.